 Dandelion Wine Vinegar

 Some people don’t drink wine, but they use white wine vinegar for cooking.
-I have a very nice champagne vinegar, but I’m thinking it could be made just as easily starting with this dandelion wine recipe.
+I have very nice champagne vinegar, but I’m thinking it could be made just as easily with this dandelion wine recipe.

 Ingredients & Supplies